qbleuse/AWS-SAMUEL/Documentation/Walkthrough/CreateSession.md

 There's quite a lot to cover !

-Firstly, for the import, some you may know, but boto3 and botocore must sound new : this is because this is the python package for talking programatically with AWS Cloud system in python.
+Firstly, for the import, boto3 and botocore must sound new : this is because it is the python package for talking programatically with AWS Cloud system in python.

-As you may see, I take out an interface from boto3, which is the only one that we really need : the gamelift interface.
+As you may have seen, I take out an interface from boto3, which is the only one that we really need : the gamelift interface.

 In this lambda we need to do two things